-In Stage~1, the robbers $R_1$ and $R_2$ enter the cycle $C$, on which they are going to stay for the remainder of the $\textsc{cycle-attack}$.
-Then in Stage~2, the robber $R_1$ attempts to go clockwise (CW) around $C$ while the robber $R_2$ attempts to go counter-clockwise (CCW) around $C$.
+In Stage~1, the robbers $R_1$ and $R_2$ enter the cycle $\tilde C$, on which they are going to stay for the remainder of the $\textsc{cycle-attack}$.
+In Stage~2, the robber $R_1$ attempts to move clockwise (CW) around $\tilde C$ while the robber $R_2$ attempts to move counter-clockwise (CCW) around $\tilde C$.

-If during Stage~2 the robbers $R_1$ and $R_2$ are both halted while failing to damage all the vertices of $C$, Stage~3 starts -- the robbers $R_1$ and $R_2$ now swap their directions, $R_1$ going CCW on $C$ and $R_1$ going CW on $C$ for the remainder of the $\textsc{cycle-attack}$.
-If after that they again both stop their rotational movement before all the vertices of $C$ are damaged, Stage~4 starts and the robber $R_3$ comes into play.
+If during Stage~2 the robbers $R_1$ and $R_2$ are both halted while failing to damage all the vertices of $\tilde C$, Stage~3 starts.
+In Stage~3 the robbers $R_1$ and $R_2$ now swap their directions, $R_1$ going CCW on $\tilde C$ and $R_1$ going CW on $\tilde C$ for the remainder of the $\textsc{cycle-attack}$.
+If after that they again both stop their rotational movement before all the vertices of $\tilde C$ are damaged, Stage~4 starts and the robber $R_3$ comes into play.
 Suppose that w.l.o.g.~at that point the cop is closer to $v_2$ than to $v_1$.
-The robber $R_3$ goes to $v_1$, and then for every $i$ he attempts to go down the path $P_i$ from $v_1$ towards $v_2$ for as long as possible while staying cautious, returning to $v_1$ between each two paths.
-Once he is done with all the paths $P_i$, the Stage~4 and the whole $\textsc{cycle-attack}$ is concluded.
+The robber $R_3$ goes to $v_1$, and then for every $i \in \set{1,\dots,\ell}$ he attempts to move down the path $P_i$ from $v_1$ towards $v_2$ for as long as possible while staying cautious, returning to $v_1$ between each two paths.
+Meanwhile, the robbers $R_1$ and $R_2$ remain on the same task as in Stage~3.
+Once the robber $R_3$ has executed this strategy for all the paths $P_i$ for $i \in \set{1,\dots,\ell}$, Stage~4 and the whole $\textsc{cycle-attack}$ is concluded.

-\begin{lemma} Let $C$ be a great cycle of $G$ (respectively $G'$).
-If there are at least three robbers positioned at distance at least two from the cop's position, then they can execute the strategy $\textsc{cycle-attack}(C, R_1, R_2, R_3)$ in finitely many moves without a single one of them getting caught. \end{lemma}
+\begin{lemma} Let $\tilde C$ be a great cycle of $G$ (respectively $G'$).
+If there are at least three robbers positioned at distance at least two from the cop's position, then they can execute the strategy $\textsc{cycle-attack}(\tilde C, R_1, R_2, R_3)$ in finitely many moves without being caught. \end{lemma}

 \begin{proof} Stage~1 can be completed by Lemma~\ref{l:2-on-cycle}.
 If in Stage~2 the robbers $R_1$ and $R_2$ stop moving around the cycle, that means that the cop is at distance at most two from each of them.
-Note that at most three vertices of $C$ can be between them at that point.
+Note that at most three vertices of $\tilde C$ can be between them at that point.